condensetech/cdk-constructs/API.md

 - *Implements:* <a href="#@condensetech/cdk-constructs.IDatabase">IDatabase</a>

 The AuroraCluster Construct creates an opinionated Aurora Cluster.

 Under the hood, it creates a [rds.DatabaseCluster](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_rds-readme.html#starting-a-clustered-database) construct.
+It implements the IDatabase interface so that it can be used in other constructs and stacks without requiring to access to the underlying construct.

 It also applies the following changes to the default behavior:
 - A [rds.ParameterGroup](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_rds-readme.html#parameter-groups) specific for the cluster is always defined.